 I am also a founder of Grammelot – an online language school, where I teach Italian, Russian and Slovene languages.
 You are very welcome to join any of the classes!

-When I am not researching or teaching, I enjoy playing squash, waking up at 4AM to hike the Alps (as probably most of the Slovenians) and as of the beginning of 2026 – singing in a choir.
+When I am not researching or teaching, I enjoy playing squash, waking up at 4AM to hike the Alps (as probably most of the Slovenians) and explore around the Earth.
 I struggle with the X-box thingy, but firmly believe that perseverance and good will is the key for everything.